mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 - CloudTrail: Who do what?

 ## Amazon Key Management Service, KMS

+key words:

+- In EBS, encrypted at rest
+- In EBS, use KMS to generate encryption keys which can be used to encrypt the volume.

 KMS provides regional, secure key management and encryption and decryption services.
 KMS is FIPS 140-2 level 2 validated, and certain aspects support level 3 (exam hint).
 Everything is KMS is regional.
 KMS can use CloudHSM via Custom key Stores (FIPS 140-2 Level 3)